sal55/langs/Mcompiler.md

 #### Inputs
 ````
-Source Files:     There is only ever one source file submitted to the compiler.
+Source Files:     There is only ever one source file submitted to MM.
 This will usually be the lead module,
                   that also lists other module other modules of the project.
                   Sometimes, that one input it will be a `.ma` file that contains all source and support files.